Elevenlabs AudioNative Player

 Display ad types

 Display ads can come in different forms, sizes and applications.
-Depending on the target audience, the size of the ad box or the goal you want to achieve, you will choose a different format.
+You will choose a different format depending on the target audience, the size of the ad box, or the goal you want to achieve.
 The most noticeable difference is whether the ad is static or changes (e.g., as an animation or video).
-It is also possible that we will decide to use a display campaign as retargeting (with a specific target group) or bet on the most classic banner ads.
-And these are just some of the forms.
+It is also possible that we will decide to use a display campaign for retargeting (with a specific target group) or bet on the most classic banner ads.
+These are just some of the forms.

 How to create